Skip to main content

 composer require aaix/laravel-easy-backups

+The package's service provider will be automatically registered.
 Next, you should publish the configuration file.
-While the default settings work out-of-the-box for most applications, publishing the config allows you to customize things later.
+While the default settings work out-of-the-box for most applications, publishing the config allows you to customize paths and defaults later.

 php artisan vendor:publish --provider="Aaix\LaravelEasyBackups\EasyBackupsServiceProvider" --tag="config"